 The co-orbital torque is written as

 where

 and

 In the previous equations, ${ \xi=\beta - (\gamma -1)x}$ is the negative of the entropy gradient and $\gamma=1.4$ is the adiabatic index.
-The scaling torque ${ \Gamma_0=(q/h)^2\Sigma_{\text{gas}} r^4 \Omega_k^2}$ is calculate at the planet's location. q is the planet-star mass ratio, and ${\Omega_k}$ is the planet's Keplerian orbital frequency.
-The functions F, G and K control the torque saturation due to viscous and thermal effects.
-They depends on
+The scaling torque ${ \Gamma_0=(q/h)^2\Sigma_{\text{gas}} r^4 \Omega_k^2}$ is calculated at the planet's location.
+Here, q is the planet--star mass ratio, and ${\Omega_k}$ is the planet's Keplerian orbital frequency.
+The functions F, G, and K control the torque saturation due to viscous and thermal effects.
+They depend on